jdcloudcom/en/documentation/Database-and-Cache-Service/DRDS/Operation-Guide/Database/Create-Database.md

 **Character sets: ** supports UTF8 character set currently and the other character sets of subsequent versions will be provided successively

-**Type: ** only supports “split”, i.e., the database will be corresponded to multiple databases of multiple JCS for MySQL instance
+**Type: ** only supports "split", i.e., the database will be corresponded to multiple databases of multiple JCS for MySQL instance

 **Select backend JCS for MySQL instance**